 An award-winning actress and narrator, Adriana Sananes was born in South America, but considers herself a New Yorker at heart.
 She has recorded more than 80 bestselling books including Loving Che, My Sister Frida, and the AUDIE-nominated How the García Girls Lost Their Accents.
 She also narrates Dedé Mirabal's memoir, Vivas en su jardín.
 Sananes narrated the Academy Award-nominated documentary Children of Fate(1993).
 A leading actress at New York's Repertorio Español for ten years, her voice has been heard in a variety of places such as PBS, UNICEF, the United Nations, Berlitz, and the American Foundation for the Blind.

 Josephine Reed is Media Producer at the National Endowment for the Arts.
-She was the program director of the book and contemporary theater channel at XM Satellite Radio and a long-time producer and host of a literary public radio show heard in the Washington, DC, area.
+She was the program director of the book and contemporary theater channel at XM Satellite Radio and a long-time producer and host of "On the Margin," a literary public radio show heard in the Washington, DC, area.

 Born in Mexico to an Eastern European Jewish family, Ilan Stavans is a professor of Latin American and Latino Cultures at Amherst College.
-His books include The Hispanic Condition: Reflections on Culture and Identity in America (1995), Spanglish: The Making of a New American Language (2003), and A Critic's Journey (2009).
-He has received a Guggenheim Fellowship and is currently working on a multi-volume biography of Gabriel García Márquez.
+His many books include The Hispanic Condition: Reflections on Culture and Identity in America (1995), Spanglish: The Making of a New American Language (2003), and A Critic's Journey (2009).
+He has received numerous awards, including a Guggenheim Fellowship.